 Clearly, Victorian scientists were literally and figuratively on board with the idea of using gas-filled balloons to observe patterns like weather and topography.
 The British Association even developed a Balloon Committee, although they “soon discovered that ballooning was a difficult field of work with resources not easily accommodated within Victorian science.”
 Tucker notes that not only were the balloons difficult to control once aloft, several spectacular crashes soured the reputation of balloons in the scientific community.
 Then there were the spectators who frequently showed up at the launches to taunt the aeronauts and sometimes even mob and burn the balloons.

 These would-be balloonists never quite figured out how to contend with “the balloon’s persisting association with vulgar amusement and unruly crowds–an association that scientists could not fully control.”
 Tucker writes:

 Many who commented on the “balloon craze” in Regency and Victorian England expressed tremendous moral ambivalence about balloon ascensions, symbols not just of discovery, innovation, and exotic travel, but of excited crowds, riots, humbuggery, French decadence, reckless endangerment of passengers and spectators, and of the loss of reason and moral propriety.
 In the early years of aerostation following the invention of the balloon in France in 1783, the Royal Society had, in fact, refused to support systematic exploration in balloons in England, on the grounds that to do so would encourage “Ballomania.”

-Despite the Balloon Committee’s efforts to collect empirical evidence and further the science of meteorology, in the end the hot air balloon remained a spectacle.
+Despite the Balloon Committee’s efforts to collect empirical evidence and further the science of meteorology, in the end the gas-filled balloon remained a spectacle.
 Tucker notes that “Glaisher transported science into the air, but in so doing he had to strike an elusive balance between science and show.”